Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-Figure~\ref{fig:spectra} visualizes the smallest four eiegenvectors of each energy, along with the associated eigenvalues.
-We make several observations about the results: \begin{itemize} \item Since the connection and Hodge energies use equal weights of $\scalar{T_p\T}$ and $\asym{T_p\T}$, their eigenvectors comes in pairs, related by $90^\circ$-rotation (see discussion about in-plane rotation in \S~\ref{ss:quantitative}). \item Since the model has genus one, the two smallest eigenvectors of the Hodge Laplacian closely match the harmonic vector fields and their associated eigenvalues are close to zero. \item Because the pulley is nearly a surface of revolution, the smallest eigenvector of the Killing energy corresponds to the flow around the axis of revolution, and its associated eigenvalue is noticeably smaller than the next smallest eigenvalue.
-(Note that the the second eigenvector also corresponds to a vector-field circulating about the axis of rotational symmetry.
-However, the directions of flow are reversed on the top and bottom halves of the pulley.) \end{itemize}
+\fig{fig:spectra} shows the Pulley model and the smallest four eigenvectors of each energy, along with the associated eigenvalues.
+We note that: \begin{itemize} \item Since the connection and Hodge energies use equal parts of $\scalar{T_p\T}$ and $\asym{T_p\T}$, their eigenvectors come in pairs, related by $90^\circ$ counter-clockwise rotation (see above). \item Since the model has genus one, the two smallest eigenvectors of the Hodge Laplacian closely match the harmonic vector-fields and their associated eigenvalues are close to zero. \item Since the model is nearly a surface of revolution, the smallest eigenvector of the Killing energy corresponds to the flow around the axis of revolution, and its associated eigenvalue is noticeably smaller than that of the next eigenvector.
+(Though the second eigenvector also corresponds to a vector-field circulating about the axis of rotational symmetry, the directions of flow are reversed on the top and bottom halves of the pulley.) \end{itemize}